isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/fast-and-easy-testing-fnb.md

 8.1 The antigen rapid test will return three results: negative (AG-), positive (AG+) or invalid (AG Invalid).
 Employees who obtain two AG Invalid results will be treated as having obtained an AG+ result.

 8.2 The following screenshots illustrates the how the different results will be shown.
 Please note that the lines on the test cassette will appear in 15 – 30 minutes after the specimen buffer has been added to the test well.
 Please do not read the results after 30 minutes.

 <ins>Interpreting SD Bio Sensor ART kit results</ins>

+Please note that the lines on the test cassette will appear in 15-30 minutes after the speciment buffer has been added to the test well.
+Please do not read the results after 30 minutes.
 ![FET](/images/covid/FastAndEastTestingFNB3.JPG "FET")

 8.3 Employers should manage their workers depending on the results obtained: